Stacked glass payment cards with a rupee symbol, Taj Mahal silhouette, and Indian flag

 Cashback Double-Tax Problem

-Crypto cashback received is treated as VDA income at 30%+cess when received (valued at fair market value).
-When you later spend or sell that cashback token, any gain above the receipt value is taxed again at 30%+cess.
-This creates potential double taxation on volatile cashback tokens.
+Crypto cashback may be treated as VDA income at 30%+cess when received (valued at fair market value) - the Income Tax Department has not issued specific guidance on cashback classification, but conservative tax advisors recommend treating it this way.
+If the cashback token later appreciates and is sold, the gain above receipt value faces another 30%+cess.
+This creates a potential double taxation on volatile cashback tokens.

 Cashback TypeTax When Received (31.2%)Tax When SpentTotal Effective Burden